neural-data-science/NESC_3505/syllabus.md

 # Grading
 This course follows the [Dalhousie grading scale](https://www.dal.ca/campus_life/academic-support/grades-and-student-records/grade-scale-and-definitions.html).
 The table below lists the point values of individual grading items, which total 10,000.
+Your grade is based on the percentage of 10,000 points that you earn (including bonus points).

 ## How to Earn Points
 The table below lists all the "core" and "bonus" opportunities to earn points in this course.